 Jane Jeffes BA (Hons)

 Jane is a producer, director, writer with over 30 years’ experience in media in the UK and Australia.
 She was Head of Programmes at the UK’s largest radio production company, Head of the ABC’s Religion & Ethics Unit and Communications and Impact Director for the G20 Interfaith Forum where she created an Anti-Slavery Taskforce.
 She has produced and directed documentary films for local and international broadcasters and blue-chip organisations such as the Red Cross, NSW Law Society and Unilever.
-Jane was an advisory board member of Griffith University Centre for Interfaith and Cultural Dialogue.
-A finalist in the 2020 NSW Premier’s Multicultural Communications Awards, she also received a Canterbury Bankstown award for her contribution to interfaith dialogue and harmony in Australia.
-Her current focus is forced marriage.
+Jane was an advisory board member of Griffith University Centre for Interfaith and Cultural Dialogue, has received a Canterbury Bankstown award for her contribution to interfaith dialogue and harmony and is a winner of the NSW Premier’s Multicultural Communications Awards.

 Philip Wallis LLM